Caffeine in Americano vs Coffee: Which One Has More?

 Quick Answer: The Numbers Side by Side

-A standard double-shot Americano lands in roughly the same caffeine range as a typical 8-ounce drip coffee — but the overlap is wide.
-Drip coffee can run higher or lower depending on how it’s brewed, and an Americano’s caffeine content scales directly with the number of espresso shots.
+A standard double-shot Americano lands in roughly the same caffeine range as a typical 8-ounce drip coffee, but the overlap is wide.
+Drip coffee can run higher or lower depending on how it’s brewed, and an Americano’s caffeine scales directly with the number of espresso shots.

 What Is an Americano, Exactly?

 An Americano is espresso diluted with hot water.
-A shot (or two) pulled on an espresso machine, topped with hot water to approximate the volume of a regular cup of coffee.
+A shot (or two) of espresso pulled on an espresso machine, topped with hot water to approximate the volume of a regular cup of coffee.
 The result is a drink with espresso’s depth of flavor but a lighter, more familiar body.
+If you want the full definition and recipe, see what an Americano is and how to make one.

 The WWII Origin Story

-The name has a well-known backstory.
 During World War II, American soldiers stationed in Europe found Italian espresso too intense and too small.
-To make it more palatable — closer to what they drank back home — they started diluting it with hot water.
-The drink stuck, the name followed.
+To make it more palatable, they started diluting it with hot water — closer to what they drank back home.
+The drink stuck, and the name followed.
 Today it’s a standard menu item at virtually every coffee shop in the world.

-When you add hot water to espresso to make an Americano, you’re diluting the drink — not the caffeine.
-The milligrams of caffeine stay exactly the same.
-The cup just gets bigger.
+When you add hot water to make an Americano, you’re diluting that espresso but not changing the caffeine count.
+The milligrams of caffeine stay the same; the drink just gets bigger.

 How Brewing Method Changes the Equation

 Drip coffee caffeine varies more than people realize.
 A lightly brewed 8-ounce cup might have 95 mg.
-A strong pot brewed with a higher coffee-to-water ratio can push past 165 mg.
-The brewing method, grind size, and brew time all influence the final caffeine content in ways that don’t apply to espresso-based drinks in the same way.
+A strong pot brewed at a higher coffee-to-water ratio can push past 165 mg.
+Brew method, grind size, and contact time all influence the final caffeine in ways that don’t apply to espresso-based drinks in the same way.

 What Else Affects Caffeine Content?